Yuhala/latex-thesis/README.md

 git clone https://github.com/Yuhala/latex-thesis.git

 ```
+## Uploading the project to ShareLaTeX
-If you prefer using [ShareLateX](https://www.sharelatex.com) (Recommended) for your latex projects, simply create a new latex project on [ShareLateX](https://www.sharelatex.com) and upload this zip file to your workspace.
+If you prefer using [ShareLateX](https://www.sharelatex.com) (Recommended) for your latex projects, simply create a new latex project on [ShareLateX](https://www.sharelatex.com) and upload the downloaded zip file to your workspace. ie In ShareLaTeX: **New Project -> Upload Project -> Select a .zip file**

 #### Quick intro
 As a quick intro, the project contains 3 main folder: `chapters`, `frontmatter`, and `logos`.
 The names are pretty self explanatory.
 Each chapter folder has a figure folder, where all images for the chapter should be put.
 The `ornaments.pdf` file contains the full documentation for the `latex ornament package` which is used for all the beautiful designs.